boriss3D/Service-aggregating-events/README.md

 ## Editing an event

 An additional page that will allow user to edit the created event.
-Only the owner of the website can edit the event.
+Only the owner of the event can edit it.
 The edit option will appear on the event details page and My events page.

 ## List of events

-In the central part of the webpage, a list of all current events is placed Each element of the list contains: a highlighted header with the title of the event, dates from/to the event, the first 50 characters of the description.
+In the central part of the webpage, a list of all current events is placed.
+Each element of the list contains:
+Highlighted header with the title of the event, dates from/to the event, the first 50 characters of the description.
-Events should is sorted in chronological order.
+Events is sorted in chronological order.

 ## Event search engine

-The form containing at the top of the home page: a text field for entering the phrase, a dropdown field: future, ongoing and future, and all, the "search" button.
+The form containing at the top of the home page:
+Text field for entering the phrase, dropdown field: future, ongoing and future, and all, the "search" button.
-The entered phrase will be searched in the title.
+The entered phrase will be searched in the events titles.
 Search results will be placed on a separate page, in the same layout as on the home page.
 The search results page will also have a search form same as on the home page.
 Its fields will be set according to the currently selected criteria.